Internet Encyclopedia of Science

 simulated Higgs boson decay

-Simulated Higgs boson decay in the ATLAS detector
+A simulated Higgs boson decay in the ATLAS detector.

-A hypothetical massive particle and the last undiscovered member of the so-called Standard Model of particle physics – the pre-eminent theory describing how particles and forces interact.
-The Higgs boson is hypothesized as giving all other particles mass, but the Standard Model doesn't predict what the Higgs itself weighs.
-The search for the Higgs boson, which has become like a Holy Grail quest among particle physicists, is nearing a conclusion.
-By the end of 2012, the Higgs will either have been found or demonstrated beyond reasonabe doubt not to exist.
-The results of experiments at the Large Hadron Collider, as of December 2011, suggested the possible existence of the Higgs at a mass of about 125 GeV (roughly equal to the mass of two copper atoms).
+The Higgs boson is the final, long-anticipated member of the so-called Standard Model of particle physics – the pre-eminent theory describing how particles and forces interact.
+The Higgs boson is hypothesized as giving all other particles mass through what is called the Higgs field.
+The search for the Higgs boson, which became like a Holy Grail quest among particle physicists, is nearing a conclusion.
+In July 2012, scientists announced results obtained using both the ATLAS and CMS experiments at the Large Hadron Collider which confirmed the existence of a new particle with a mass of about 125 GeV (roughly equal to the mass of two copper atoms).
+This particle was subsequently recognised to be Higgs boson.

 Elementary particle masses (in particular the difference between the massless photon and the very heavy W and Z bosons), and the differences between electromagnetism (caused by the photon) and the weak force (caused by the W and Z bosons), are critical to many aspects of the structure of microscopic (and hence macroscopic) matter; thus, if it exists, the Higgs boson has an enormous effect on the world around us.

-Results announced on Dec.
-13, 2011, by scientists at the Large Hadron Collider, point to the possible existence of the Higgs boson.
-In particular, two large detectors, called ATLAS and CMS, have found indications of a particle at about the same mass (125 GeV).
-Further observations at the LHC in 2012 should demonstrate conclusively whether or not the Higgs exists and, if it does, with what mass.
+Results announced on 13 December 2011, by scientists at the Large Hadron Collider, pointed to the possible existence of the Higgs boson.
+In particular, two large detectors, called ATLAS and CMS, found indications of a particle at about the same mass (125 GeV).
+In March 2012, data from the now-defunct US Tevatron collider pointed to a mass for the Higgs between 115 and 152 GeV.
+On 4 July, a major announcement was made by CERN researchers, indicating that a new particle has been found, which is now accepted as being the long-sought-after Higgs boson.

 Theoretical overview

 The particle known as the Higgs boson is the quantum of one of the components of a Higgs field.
 In empty space, the Higgs field acquires a non-zero value, which permeates every place in the universe at all times.
 The vacuum expectation value (VEV) of the Higgs field is constant and equal to 246 GeV.
-The existence of this non-zero VEV plays a fundamental role: it gives mass to every elementary particle, including to the Higgs boson itself.
+The existence of this non-zero VEV plays a fundamental role: it gives mass to every elementary particle, including the Higgs boson itself.
 In particular, the acquisition of a non-zero VEV spontaneously breaks the electroweak gauge symmetry, a phenomenon known as the Higgs mechanism.
-This is the simplest mechanism capable of giving mass to the gauge bosons that is also compatible with gauge theories.
+This is the simplest mechanism capable of giving mass to the gauge bosons (i.e., the other bosons in the Standard Model) that is also compatible with gauge theories.

 In the Standard Model, the Higgs field consists of two neutral and two charged component fields.
 Both of the charged components and one of the neutral fields are Goldstone bosons, which are massless and become, respectively, the longitudinal third-polarization components of the massive W and Z bosons.
 The quantum of the remaining neutral component corresponds to the massive Higgs boson.
 Since the Higgs field is a scalar field, the Higgs boson has spin zero and has no intrinsic angular momentum.
 The Higgs boson is also its own antiparticle and is CP even.